Major, minor, and honors in Art History

 - One credit in studio art

-The remaining four credits will consist of other 1-credit art history courses and/or 2-credit art history seminars, and/or a two credit thesis.
+The remaining four credits will consist of other 1-credit art history courses and/or 2-credit art history seminars, and/or a 2-credit thesis.
 For those majors considering graduate study in art history, it is strongly advisable to choose a series of courses that will provide geographical and historical breadth.

 - The Comprehensive Requirement

-During the senior year, course majors will complete a comprehensive project.
-The requirement can also be satisfied by a thesis.
+During the senior year, Course Majors will complete a comprehensive project.
+The requirement can also be satisfied by a 2-credit thesis (ARTH097).

 - Transfer Credits from other institutions and foreign study

-A maximum of two credits transferred from institutions outside Swarthmore (including foreign study) can count toward the major.
-Those students transferring into Swarthmore from another institution can consult with the art history coordinator on their specific situation.
+A maximum of two transfer credits will count toward the major, either from study abroad or other U.S. institutions.
+Students transferring into Swarthmore from another institution should consult with the art history coordinator regarding their specific situation.